sireButItsUnique/pzoj/courses/tips/content.md

 }
 ```

 will not cause a Runtime Error.
-Remember to change the size of the array to the maximum value of `n` for the problem.
+Remember to change the size of the array to the maximum value of $n$ for the problem.

 ### Large Integers